 There are many reasons why you may need to cancel your subscription.
 Whatever they are, this Rootine vitamins review is here to help.
 Stick to the rules below, and your plan will no longer auto-renew.

 - You must get in touch with Rootine customer service 14 days before your next billing period.

 - You can only cancel your subscription by emailing [email protected]; you cannot do it through your account.

 How quickly you receive your Rootine vitamins depends on if you take the DNA or Blood Vitamin tests, or if you’ve chosen to upload your results from another DNA website like 23andMe or Ancestry.com.

-- If your results are already loaded onto your Rootine account, or if you’ve opted for the Lifestyle quiz only, you’ll get your vitamins in 2-3 weeks after your data has been analyzed.
+- If your results are already on your Rootine account, or if you’ve opted for the Lifestyle quiz only, you’ll get your vitamins in 2-3 weeks after your data has been analyzed.

-- If you’re completing either of the brand at-home tests, your results will be ready in 2-6 weeks and your vitamins will be shipped out.
+- If you’re completing either of the brand’s at-home tests, your results will be ready in 2-6 weeks, and your vitamins will be shipped out.

 Shipping is free, but the service is only available in the US, the Netherlands, and Germany.